Third Preference (EB-3)

 An Overview of EB-3 Visas

-An EB-3 visa is a third preference employment visa.
-It is intended to provide immigration options for foreign workers who do not quite meet the strict qualification standards to obtain an EB-1 visa or an EB-2 visa, but who might still make a valuable contribution to the United States workforce.
+An EB-3 visa is considered a third-preference employment visa.
+It is intended to provide immigration options for foreign workers who do not quite meet the strict qualification standards to obtain an EB-1 or an EB-2 visa, but who might still make a valuable contribution to the United States workforce.
 There are three types of EB-3 visas:

 • EB-3A: For professionals who have a bachelor’s degree or the foreign equivalent.